sriharivishnu/AWS_Notes/CLF-C01/S14_Security_and_Compliance.md

 **GuardDuty**

-- Intelligent Thread discovery to protect AWS account
+- Intelligent Threat discovery to protect AWS account
 - Use ML algos, anomaly detection, 3rd party data
 - One click to enable (30 days trial), no need to install software
 - Input data